 The National Honor Society for Dance Arts™ (NHSDA) is a program of the National Dance Education Organization, created to recognize outstanding artistic merit, leadership, and academic achievement in students studying dance in public and private schools in K-12 education, dance studios, cultural/community centers, performing arts organizations, and post-secondary education.
 The NHSDA offers three levels of induction: The Junior Program for grades 6-8, The Secondary Program for grades 9-12, and The Collegiate Program for students in college or university dance programs.

-The Minnesota Conservatory for the Arts is excited to announce it has just established Junior, Secondary and Collegiate NHSDA chapters as a way that you can honor our students and help advance the field of dance education.
+The Minnesota Conservatory for the Arts established Junior, Secondary and Collegiate NHSDA chapters as a way that you can honor our students and help advance the field of dance education in 2018.

 Benefits for students include:

 - recognition of their achievement.

 - Certificates at each level of introduction (including the opportunity to wear the gold honor pin and white honor cord during graduation ceremonies)

 - Mentorship from Chapter Sponsor and networking with peers